 - Less likely to interfere with breastfeeding (chestfeeding) than combo pills

 What are the side effects of birth control pills?

 The pill, like any type of birth control, does have some side effects.
 While some of them have been proven to be directly caused by the pill, others seem to be associated with the pill, but it isn’t clear if they’re caused by it.

 Some side effects of the combo pill that are strongly backed by research:

 - Irregular bleeding (more likely if you're taking the continuous dose or extended cycle pills)

 - Increased risk of high cholesterol, heart attack, and stroke

-- Increased risk of blood clots (especially if you smoke and/or are over 35 years of age)
+- Increased risk of blood clots (especially for certain people, like if you smoke and/or are over 35 years of age)

 Dr. Luo adds: “You may see oral contraceptive pills being associated with an increased risk of cervical cancer and breast cancer, gallbladder disease, and liver disease.
 You and your doctor will decide based on your personal and family medical history if the birth control pill is the best contraceptive choice for you.”